Skip to content

 #How to Install a Light Bulb Camera Without Compromising Privacy

-We use the same five-step setup on every install:
+The same five-step setup works for every install:

 Tilt the bulb so the lens captures the entry path and not a neighbor’s window.
-We checked every install by walking the camera’s view in the app, then nudging the angle until the public sidewalk filled less than a third of the frame.
+Check the angle by walking the camera’s view in the app, then nudge it until the public sidewalk fills less than a third of the frame.

 #Bottom Line